ds54e/sv-mint/docs/plugins/enum_values_uppercase.md

 ## Description
 - Enum members must be UpperCamelCase or ALL_CAPS
-- Why: ALL_CAPS enum values read as constants and reduce confusion with signals.
+- ALL_CAPS enum values read as constants and reduce confusion with signals.
 ## Good

 ```systemverilog